AnInsomniacy/turdus_m3rula_GUI/README.md

 ```

 3. **IMPORTANT**: Setup the turdus_m3rula tools
-    - The `turdus_m3rula` directory with its tools must be placed in the same directory as this GUI
+    - Simply download the turdus_m3rula package and place the **entire folder** directly in the project root directory
+    - Do NOT extract or modify the contents of the turdus_m3rula folder - keep its original structure
-    - The application expects the following structure:
+    - The application expects the following directory structure:
       ```
       ./
       ├── main.py
+      ├── config.py
+      ├── core/
-      ├── turdus_m3rula/
+      ├── gui/
+      └── turdus_m3rula/    <-- Place the entire folder here
-      │   └── bin/
+          └── bin/
-      │       ├── turdusra1n
+              ├── turdusra1n
-      │       └── turdus_merula
+              └── turdus_merula
       ```
-    - Make sure these tools have the correct permissions
+    - The first step in the application will help set the proper permissions for these tools

 ## Usage